 - Why is all sugar not created equal?

 The new recommendation is that your consumption of added sugar does not exceed more than 10% of your daily total calories consumed.

-Here are my top, real-life strategies to easily manage how much added sugar you are eating.
+Here are my top, real-life strategies to easily and mindfully manage how much added sugar you are eating.

-♥ Milk and fruit have natural sugars – these are OK, great even!
-Please don’t give up on low-fat dairy and whole fruit because you’re worried about the sugar content.
+Please don’t give up on high-quality dairy and whole fruit because you’re worried about the sugar content.
 This naturally occurring sugar is what your body needs to function properly and is not included in the new recommendation.

-♥ Don’t drink your sugar.
-Almost anything aside from water, tea, black coffee and diet drinks contain sugar.
+Almost anything aside from water, tea, black coffee, and diet drinks contains sugar.
 That sugar is likely to be 100% added sugar and almost always way more than anyone should have.
 Even fruit juice contains high amounts of sugar, so watch out!